 The majority of the routes in El Chorro are single pitch sports routes, where it is advisable to use a 60m rope, as many routes are up to 30m long.
 As the routes are generally fully bolted it is possible to travel light and take only quickdraws (12-16), an abseil device, and a few long slings.
 However to tackle the multi-pitch routes it is advisable to take an additional 50m half rope (for the abseil descents) plus some of these routes require trad gear.
 Information on which routes do require trad gear is given in both of the guidebooks for the area.

-This guidebook details all the major sport climbing areas within El Chorro and lists 525 routes across all grades.
-In addition the guidebook covers 8 further crags close to El Chorro.
+This guidebook details all the major sport climbing areas within El Chorro and lists almost 800 routes across all grades.
+In addition the guidebook covers 9 further crags close to El Chorro.
 It is the most recent guidebook available for the area, and hence has the most up to date information regarding access to the crags in the gorge.

-In total over 1,000 individual routes are described in the guidebook, which are illustrated on full colour photo-topos with French grades.
-The text is in English text throughout and is the revised 2nd edition (nearly double the size of the previous edition that was published in 2008).
+In total over 1,500 individual routes are described in the guidebook, which are illustrated on full colour photo-topos with French grades.
+This guidebook is in English text throughout and is the revised 2nd edition (nearly double the size of the previous edition that was published in 2008).

 This is a selective guidebook covering over 3,600 routes in Andalucia including El Chorro and the surrounding area.
 The guidebook also includes crags around Malaga, Marbella, Granada, Cadiz, and Jean.
 Published by Desnivel, this guidebook is in English and Spanish text throughout.